Borororo/interpretable_ropes/README.md

 After that , replace all the files in the **examples** and **src/transformers/data/** with this repositories.
 Then continue installation.

-Be careful with **Pytorch** version, make sure it is compatible with both allennlp and transformers.
+Be careful with **Pytorch** version, make sure it is compatible with both allennlp and transformers. (suggest v1.5.1)

 ## Data & Model